oiskra/ProjectVerse/README.md

 project implementation was based on widely used technologies such as TypeScript, React, C#, and ASP.NET.

+Application is consisted of:
+*Collaboration
+*Posts and projects
+*Custom profile page designer

 ### This Repo only contains backend application for the ProjectVerse WebApp